metamaden/jekyll-now/_posts/2020-2-13-MontyHall.md

 st3 <- shapiro.test(lr[["1000;1000"]])$p.value
 ```

-With increased simulations and iterations, our p-value increase from 0.05 in the first and smallest run to 0.58 in the third and largest run.
-Practically, this means confidence to reject the alternative hypothesis of non-normality decreases as the underlying distributions converge to approximate normality.
+With increased simulations and iterations, our p-value increased from 0.05 in the first and smallest run to 0.58 in the third and largest run.
+In other words, confidence to reject the alternative hypothesis of non-normality decreases as the underlying distributions converge to approximate normality.

-# Bending the rules
+# Bending the game rules

 I've written the simulation code to execute the Monty Hall problem with its classic characteristics by default, while allowing for modification of certain game rules and conditions.
-For our purpose, these classic parameters include randomization of the first 3 steps and that Monty reveals all but 1 door between player decisions.
-Bending the rules and studying the impact to win frequency distributions can help us better understand how the game ticks.
+For our purposes, these classic parameters include randomization of the first 3 steps and that Monty reveals all but 1 door between player decisions.
+Changing other game conditions and studying the impact on win frequency distributions can help us better understand how the game ticks.
 In the process, visualizing our simulation results is a compelling way of reinforcing the notion that switching always increases win chances under the classic game rules.

-The first condition I'll explore is the door quantity.
-This can be set with the `ndoors` argument to `mhsim()`, which in turn gets passed to iterations of `mhgame()`.
-Practically, this changes the game setup for an interation by defining a vector of sequential door indices of length `ndoors`.
-Thus setting `ndoors` to some amount greater than 3 will otherwise preserve other classic problem parameters by default.
+The first condition I'll explore is door quantity, which can be set with the `ndoors` argument to `mhsim()`.
+This value then gets passed to `mhgame()`.
+In practice this simply sets the `doorseq` vector of door indices to be of length `ndoors`, and subsequent steps proceed as normal.

-I've also allowed for changing the frequency with which the player switches doors with `doorswitch`.
-The default value of 1 means the player switches 100% of the time, and setting this a lower value between 0 and 1 means decreasing the switch frequency.
-I did this by implementing `sample()` to randomly select from what's essentiallt a weighted binomial distribution (e.g. possible outcomes are binary but each outcome has a distinct weight).
-If `doorswitch = 0.2`, we parse player decision by sampling from a distribution where 20% of options are "switch" and (100 - 20 = ) 80% of options are "stay".
+The player switch frequency (decision 2) can also be set with `doorswitch`.
+The default value of 1 means the player switches 100% of the time, and this can be decreased to some decimal between 0 and 1.
+The player decision (switch or stay) is determined by randomly selecting from a weighted binomial distribution defined by the argument.
+So if `doorswitch = 0.2`, the player decision is drawn from a distribution where 20% of options are "switch" and (100 - 20 = ) 80% of options are "stay".
+Again, setting this argument allows other game steps to run as normal.

-# Visualizing the "many doors" extrapolation mnemonic
+# Increasing door counts and visualizing the mnemonic device

-One of the more useful [mnemonic devices](https://en.wikipedia.org/wiki/Mnemonic) I've encountered for intuiting the answer to the Monty Hall problem is to increase the number of doors.
-Maybe we're unsure if switching doors will increase our odds when there are just 3 doors.
-But if there are 100 doors, and Monty reveals goats behind 98 of them, it's much clearer that switching will increase our chances of winning.
-We can quantitatively visualize this intuitively useful device with the simulation code.
+A useful [mnemonic device](https://en.wikipedia.org/wiki/Mnemonic) to intuit that we should *always* switch doors is to simply increase the number of doors while preserving the other game rules.
+Maybe we're unsure if switching doors will increase our win chances with 3 doors.
+But if there's instead 100 doors and Monty reveals goats behind 98 of them, it's much clearer that switching will increase our chances of winning.
+As enumerated, we can quantitatively simulate outcome results from increasing the door quantity.
+Further, visualizing these results effectively can reinforce the intuition gained from this "many doors" mnemonic device.

-Let's now generate and time the results from running 100 simulations of 100 iterations each, varying `ndoors` from 3 to 103 by 10, with otherwise classical rule parameters.
+Let's now generate and time the results of running 100 simulations of 100 iterations each.
+I'll vary `ndoors` from 3 to 103 by 10, with otherwise default settings.

 ```
 # get win frequencies from varying ndoors